williscool/my_confs/Readme.md

 in the top level directory for instance and add that repo to the fun

 ## updating current and newly aded submodules
-  `git submodule init && git submodule foreach git pull origin master`
+  `git submodule init && git submodule update && git submodule foreach git pull origin master`